Prof. Dr. Holger G. Gassner

 Gassner HG, Strutz J. Plastische und rekonstruktive Gesichtschirurgie.
 In: Praxis der HNO-Heilkunde, Kopf- und Halschirurgie, Strutz, Mann (Hrsgb.), Thieme, 2.
 Auflage, 2009

-Professor Gassner has published a large number of articles in recognized journals, which have been quoted over 700 times by 2015.
+Professor Gassner has published a large number of articles in recognized journals, which have been quoted over 900 times by 2017.
 The following is a list of his work.
 Prof. Gassner is committed to the scientific training of young colleagues and has in many cases guided the work as the last author.
-The studied clinical and operational results speak for themselves.
+The studied clinical and operative results all represent his own surgical cases.

 Safety Approach to Otoplasty: A Surgical Algorithm.
 Nunes D, Haubner F, Kuehnel T, Gassner HG.